javcsjc/Getting-and-Cleaning-Data/CodeBook.md

 * Get Test data set ready
   ** Use feature labels as column names for test set ** Use activity labels to represent activities for test set ** Rename column for subjects on training set.
-Use the same column name as for trainig set.
+Use the same column name as for training set.
 * Combine Test and Training sets
 * Subset the combined data set to include select columns. i.e. mean() and std()
 * Descriptive activity names done as part of prepping test and train data